Lequyerj/MuscleFibre/README.md

-# MuscleFibre
+# MuscleFibre Detactor

-#Installation
+# Installation
-Install Anaconda by following instrctions at this link: https://docs.anaconda.com/anaconda/install/.
+If you don't already have anaconda, install it by following instrctions at this link: https://docs.anaconda.com/anaconda/install/.

 Create a new conda environment and install the required packages: